davekinkead/odesk-pdf-to-markdown/markdown/2010-05-01-procurators-ethics-in-china-completing-the-quartet-of-codes.md

 ﻿---
-layout:post
+layout: post
-title:  "Procurators‘ ethics in China: completing the quartet of codes"
+title:  Procurators‘ ethics in China: completing the quartet of codes
 date:   1 May 2010
 author: Roderick O‘Brien
 categories: australian-ethics